bs19b006/Categorical_interest_classification/README.md

 # Categorical_interest_classification
-Classification model on interest rate which was dividied into three groups (1: Low, 2: Average, 3:High)
+Classification model on interest rate which is dividied into three groups, that are
+1: Low
+2: Average
+3: High